-The use and care of all metal and leather products is essential to maintaining their service life.
-Generally you do not need much time to take care of them, but be alert to the nuances of care and storage, that depend on the material they are made of.
+The use and care of all metal and leather products are essential to maintaining their service life.
+Generally, you do not need much time to take care of them, but be alert to the nuances of care and storage, that depend on the material they are made of.

 - do not polish steel or leather with supplies like metal brushes, steel wool or abrasive cloths, as they will scratch the surface;

 - keep your armor in dry ventilated area, sudden temperature changes must be excluded;

 - before a long-term storage, make sure that all parts of the armor are clean, dry and completely covered with oil.